nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

 ## Assignments and Work
 - Assignments mostly Due either Friday or Monday at the start of class (canvas is official record for points)
-    - Live Grading that is complemented by Self/Crossover assessments
+    - Live Grading that is complemented by Self/Crossover assessments.
+Teachers are passionate about quality crossover reviews.
+This a big part of your personal learning.
+Taking a review lightly is taking your grade lightly.
-    - Always prepare Review Ticket (GH Issue) using canvas as guide
+    - Always prepare Review Ticket (GH Issue) using canvas assignment as a guide
-- Trimester start with 5 point seed (highly engaged +, distracted -)
+- Trimester starts with 5 point seed (highly engaged +, extra activities +, distracted -)
-- Less than 100 points per trimester, approximately 30% of points in last few weeks of Trimester.
+- There will be less than 100 points per trimester, we will save a big chunk of points for the last few weeks of Trimester.
+Don't get comfortable, keep working your CompSci muscles.

 ### PBL Sprint 0 / Week 0